 Before diving in

-You may face synchronization issues/machine registration failed errors when trying logging through the ASC, if:
+You may face "Synchronization issues"/"Machine registration failed" errors when trying logging via the Arturia Software Center (ASC), if:

 - Your computer/machine is not properly registered as expected.